-The monitoring of policy in written format with respect to the Corporate Good Governance and handbook for the Board of Directors, which has already been discussed in the Board meeting is as such : The top management of the Company have been informed about the announcement of Securities and Exchange Commission which stated that the management (including the spouse and legitimate child who has not become sui juris - or, in other words, not yet 20 years of age) must report the change of stock ownership to the Securities and Exchange Commission as stipulated in the law called 'Securities and Exchange Act (B.E.
+The monitoring of policy in written format with respect to the Corporate Good Governance and handbook for the Board of Directors, which has already been discussed in the Board meeting is as such: The top management of the Company have been informed about the announcement of Securities and Exchange Commission which stated that the management (including the spouse and minor children - or, in other words, not yet 20 years of age) must report the change of stock ownership to the Securities and Exchange Commission as stipulated in the law called 'Securities and Exchange Act (B.E.
 2535)' in the section 59 within 3 days after the change of ownership of Securities taken place, and also report to the Company's secretary for acknowledgement so as to later inform to the directors and other related individuals.
 Moreover, the management in the meeting is also informed about the penalty imposed upon those who violate the laws